jimburton/php-routing-bootstrap/README.md

 Inside the app folder there are three types of file:

 1.	**Controller** (see [app/index.php](app/index.php)):
     This is the entry point for the application.
-Every request comes to this script, whose job is to determine which content file to load based on the URL and sets any necessary variables.
+Every request comes to this script, with a url such as `/index.php?page=*contentPage*` or simply `/?page=*contentPage`.
+    The controller's job is to determine which content file to load based on the URL and set any necessary variables.
 It then loads the base template.

 2.	**Base Template** (see [app/base.php](app/base.php)):